lazyYC/Python-chatGPT-API/README.md

 # Unofficial-chatGPT-API
-An unofficial chatGPT API module made by LazyYC
+A python chatGPT API module made by LazyYC
 #
 #
 ### As its name, this is a handy chatGPT API (unofficial) since OpenAI has not been released their one yet.